bellcd/interview-questions/README.md

             1. method on `JSON`
             2. intended to serialize values into the JSON format for transmission or storage, so the results tend to be more predictable than `toString()`
                1. but doesn't serialize functions or undefined
-    8. dot & bracket notation in JavaScript objects?
+    7. dot & bracket notation in JavaScript objects?
        1. both syntaxes instruct the interpreter to look for a property on that object with a particular sequence of characters
           1. dot notation looks for literally every character after the dot
           2. bracket notation causes what's inside the bracket to get evaluated, & **that evaluated expression is what's searched for**
+    8. spread & rest operators
+       1. TODO: finish
+       2. can you use the spread operator to concatenate an array with another array?
-3. How does the internet work?
+7. How does the internet work?
     - TODO: finish

 #### CSS